Ulthran/ShotgunUnifrac/README.md

 ## Running

-To download and curate data for tree building,
+To download and collect genomes for tree building,

-    cd workflow/scripts
-    genetools /path/to/taxonid/list -f /path/to/gene/list -m --write_config

-N.B.
-You can include the `--remove_temp` flag as well to remove all the files except the final output, in this case the merged gene files

-This should download reference/representative genomes from NCBI for each taxon, extract each gene from each of those genomes into its own file (-f), and then combine those into one file per gene (-m) and write a config for the tree building pipeline (--write_config)

-To generate tree:

-    cd ../..
-    cp workflow/scripts/output/config.yml .
+    CorGE collect_genomes ./ --ncbi_species LIST_OF_TXIDS.txt --ncbi_accessions LIST_OF_ACCS.txt --local /path/to/local/db --outgroup 2173

+And then to filter out genes of interest and curate everything for tree building,

+    CorGE extract_genes /path/to/previous/output --output . --type prot

+The default `--type` behavior is 'prot' so that can be left off or switched to 'nucl' if you want to build trees based on nucleotide sequences.
+Finally to generate the tree, make sure you're in the directory with all the output from the previous step and run,

-    snakemake --use-conda
+    snakemake -c --use-conda --conda-prefix .snakemake/

 This should output a file called `RAxML_rootedTree.final` which contains the final tree